wir35/marf/README.md

 ### Module Calibration

+DIP switch settings

+1. Set switch 1 on for 1.2v/octave scaling.
+2. Set switch 2 on for 1v/octave scaling.
+3. Set switch 3 off always
+4. Set switch 4 on if an expander module is connected.

 Due to some questionable hardware design choices, the module _absolutely requires_ calibration for correct behavior of panel controls and external inputs.
 Use the following procedure.